 School starts promptly at 8.45am.
 We expect all students to arrive no earlier than 8.10am and no later than 8.40am each morning.
-Students arriving early can go to the library which opens at 8.10am, the dining room which opens at 8.15am, or remain in their year group zones until school commences.
+Students arriving early can go to the library from 8.10am, or remain in their year group zones until school commences.
 Students should not leave the school site once they arrive at school.
 We operate the following staggered finish times to help students leave the school site safely: